 However, the second main consideration on determining training frequency is recovery.
 A single bout of training between MEV and MRV causes muscle growth to occur, but it also presents some degree of fatigue.
 If we are to progress in training and allow adaptations to fully take hold over days and weeks, we must allow enough time to elapse between overloading sessions for at least most fatigue to dissipate.
 On average, the exact amount of fatigue dissipation must be at least enough to allow performance to return to baseline or higher, such than an overload can be presented.
 In other words, if you can normally skull crush 95 for 15 reps, asking yourself “when should my next triceps workout be after this last one” can be answered by “when will you be recovered enough to be able to skull crush at least 95 for 15 reps?”
 The timecourse of fatigue is usually a bit longer than that of muscle growth, unfortunately, so that for most people, recovery, not muscle growth cessation, will be the limiting factor on frequency.
 In most per-session MEV-MRV training volumes, fatigue will take between 1-2 days to come back down enough to restore or improve on past performance, and that highly depends on the muscle in question and even the exercises used.

 How do you determine what training frequency is appropriate for you?
 You can start by training your triceps at per-session MEV volumes.
 After each session, you note when soreness has abated and when you feel recovered enough psychologically to attempt another overloading workout.
-When you’re ready, and no later, go back to the gym and train triceps again, with volumes just a bit higher than MEV (using the RP Set Progression algorithm from the Training Volume Landmarks for Muscle Growth article).
+When you’re ready, and no later, go back to the gym and train triceps again, with volumes just a bit higher than MEV (using the RP Set Progression Algorithm).
 If you’re recovering on time, keep coming back and training your triceps as often as you have been.
 If you notice that you need more time to recover, add a day to your next post-triceps-training window.
 If you’re recovering faster than you thought you could, train a bit more often.
 After a mesocycle of such adjustments, you will have a rough but very good guess as to what your average triceps training frequency can be for most of your programs going forward.
 In fact, your frequency will not only be tailored exactly to your responses, but you’ll be pretty sure it’s close to optimal because it was literally derived from how fast you can recover; which is the very primary variable that determines frequency.

 Just so that you have some expectation of where to start, most individuals can recover from triceps training at a timecourse that allows for 2-4 sessions of triceps per week at MEV-MRV volumes in the context of normal chest training.
 However, only through direct experimentation on yourself can you tell where in this range is best for you and if maybe you’re even outside of this range.
 Just remember that so long as you’re recovered to train again (can perform at or above normal levels), training is a better idea than waiting to train, because higher frequency programs, at least in the short term, have shown to generate more muscle growth than needlessly lower ones.